Customer and Product Data Act 2025

 You could also call this:

-You ask the chief executive to suspend or cancel it in writing.
+If you, as an accredited requestor, ask the chief executive in writing to suspend or cancel your accreditation.

-The chief executive believes you’ve seriously broken the rules of your accreditation or other rules in this law.
+If the chief executive thinks you’ve seriously broken a rule of your accreditation or any other rule in this law.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.